 The convent itself was stripped of many of its most attractive architectural features long ago although some altarpieces and stone sculptures remain.
 The nuns lived here in seclusion and you can still see plenty of evidence of this: the grated tower at the top of the building; the convent wheel which they used for selling cakes; windows with grilles; separate seating behind the main nave of the church and a window at the side of the altar through which they received communion.
 The convent side of the window is austere while the public façade is beautifully decorated.

-In one of the back rooms, you’ll find some of the convent’s most important treasures including a collection of terracotta sculptures by Machado de Castro, the man who Coimbra’s national museum is named after.
+In one of the back rooms, you’ll find some of the convent’s most important treasures including a collection of terracotta sculptures by Machado de Castro, the renowned sculptor who Coimbra’s national museum is named after.

 The two other churches in Tentúgal are worth visiting for their remarkable stone sculptures.
 Igreja da Misericórdia features a group of expressive mourners gathered around Jesus and a spectacularly detailed altarpiece carved from local stone.